osllmai/indox_Router/docs/docs/usage/responses.md

 ## Streaming Responses

-For streaming requests, responses use an event-based format compatible with OpenAI's streaming API:
+For streaming requests, responses use an event-based format compatible with OpenAI's new streaming API.
+The stream uses Server-Sent Events (SSE) format where each event is prefixed with `data: ` and ends with `\n\n`.

+### Basic Streaming Example

 ```python
 import json